Prathyusha-Guduru/Computer-Vision-Projects/README.md

-# Gesture-Identification :
+# Computer-Vision-Projects :

-Gesture detection and segmentation using Deep Learining techniques with Keras (with Tensorflow backend) and OpenCV implemented in Python.
+Fun projects built using openCV and dlib with Python.